CarloFerritto/Structural_connectomes_in_Aging/README.md

 ### Images Download and organization
 Images can be download  [here](https://ida.loni.usc.edu).<br>
 Once you download the images, one should:
- * convert the images in Nifti format ( we suggest to use the [heudiconv tool](https://github.com/nipy/heudiconv) with the heuristic.py script and change_files_name.py)
+ * convert the images in Nifti format ( we suggest to use the [heudiconv tool](https://github.com/nipy/heudiconv) with the heuristic.py script and use the change_files_name.py script to change images string)
  * organize the folder as follow
 ```text
 .